This information is for people living in Northern Ireland.

 Bankruptcy

-LPS can start bankruptcy proceedings if you owe more than £5000.
+LPS can start bankruptcy proceedings if you owe more than £5,000.
 Bankruptcy proceedings are expensive.
-In bankruptcy, the trustee can take over your property and see it to recover your debt.
+In bankruptcy, a trustee is appointed to take over your property.
+The property can be sold to recover your debt.

 You can get free debt advice from: